apache/shardingsphere/document/current/content/features/sharding/principle/rewrite.en.md

 In ShardingSphere, schema management method is similar as that of the table.
 It uses logic schema to manage a set of data, so it requires to replace the logic schema written by users in SQL with physical database schema.

-It is a regret that until this article is finished, ShardingSphere still does not support the use of schema in DQL and DML statement, for example:
+ShardingSphere still does not support the use of schema in DQL and DML statement, for example:

 ```
 SHOW COLUMNS FROM t_order FROM order_ds;